saulpierotti/markdown_notebook/ADS.md

 * Conversely, I can show that a problem $A$ is not easier than a problem $B$ for which its hardness has been proven
 	* If I can reduce $B$ to $A$, and $B$ has been proven to be hard, then also $A$ is hard
 	* This can be proven by contradiction: If $A$ was easy, then I can reduce $B$ to an easy problem, but $B$ has been proven to be hard adn so this is absurd
+* A problem $A$ is NP-complete if it can be show that a polynomial reduction algorithm exists that can reduce $A$ to a problem $B \in \mbox{NP-complete}$
+	* We do not know hard NP-complete problems are, but we know that they are all equal since they can be reduced into one another
+* In order to show that a given problem is NP-complete, we must define a prototype NP-complete problem to which other problems must me reducable in order to show their NP-completeness
+	* We will use the circuit satisfiability problem as a prototype NP-complete problem
+* Any NP problem can be reduced in polynomial time to the boolean circuit satisfiability problem
+	* As a consequence, the boolean circuit satisfiability problem is no easier than any problem in NP (and so it is NP-hard!)
+	* Internally in a computer any problem goes trhough a set of logic gates, and so it can be represented by a boolean circuit
+* The boolean circuit satisfiability problem is verfiable in polynomial time: it is an NP problem
+* Since the boolean satisfiability problem is both an NP and an NP-hard problem, it is an NP-complete problem
+* I can thus show that a problem is NP-complete by reducing it to the boolean circuit satisfiability problem

 ### Graph coloring

 ### Traveling salesperson